Care Level: Plays Hard to Get

 Inspect the root ball.
 Notice if there are any dead or rotting roots and trim off with sterile pruners.
 If the plant is rootbound, cut through the roots to alleviate continued encircling.

-Note: If your Fiddle Leaf Fig has outgrown its space inside, cut back the roots by 20% to stunt its growth and add new potting soil to the existing container.
+Note: If your Fiddle Leaf Fig has outgrown their space inside, cut back the roots by 20% to stunt their growth and add new potting soil to the existing container.

 Ensure the plant is sitting about 1" below the edge of the pot to avoid water spillage.
 Add more soil and backfill around the sides by tamping down.
 Fill up to the soil line but not over.